DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/3-methodology/method/model.typ

 Furthermore, it should be noted that other DL methodologies were considered.
 First, is reinforcement learning, which was not chosen as it would add unnecessary complexity to the project.
 Second, is the use of generative models, which were also not chosen as they introduce a massive change in training algorithm.
 Both of these points highlight the fact that their implementation would require a significant paradigm shift in this project, which was deemed to go beyond the scope of this thesis.

 The following sections will present the chosen model, starting with the convolution-based models, followed by the transformer-based models.
-First, the U-Net model proposed in 2015 @unet_og will be presented, focusing on its reliance of classical convolution and usage of alternative convolutional methods.
+First, the U-Net model proposed in 2015 @unet_og will be presented, focusing on its reliance of classical convolution and usage of alternative convolutional methods and skip connections.
 DeepLab was originally proposed in 2016 @deeplabv1 with the implemented V3+ version introduced in 2018 @deeplabv3p.
 With this model, the focus will be on the use of atrous convolution and the ASPP module.
 The first of the transformer-based models is the Vision Transformer (ViT), presented in @c2s2.2.1:cv, which introduced the transformer architecture to the field of computer vision.
 Finally, the Swin Transformer is a hierarchical transformer model that introduced shifted windows to the transformer architecture, allowing for a more efficient computation of self-attention.

 // ResNet-based CNN + U-Net
 // Diffusion-based models